noidexe/Enjin-Coin-Documentation/docs/connecting-wallet.md

 ![Enjin Backup Wallet](../docs/images/wallet_master_wallet.png)

 ### Get Your Ethereum Address
-To Find your Ethereum address;
+To find your Ethereum address;
 1. Tap _Wallets_.
 2. Tap either the _ETH_ or _ENJ_.
 3. Then tap _Receive_ in the top left.